 - In a small bowl, whisk together the egg yolks and the egg.
 Add the grated gruyere cheese.

-- Add the mushrooms and sliced sage to the pan and continue to cook until the mushrooms are lightly browned.
+- Add the mushrooms and sliced sage to the pan and continue to cook until the mushrooms are lightly browned, about 5 minutes.

 - To assemble, add the hot pasta and the toasted hazelnuts to the pan with the mushrooms and the pancetta and toss to combine.